Ethmoid bone

 The ethmoid bone (/ˈɛθmɔɪd/; from ἡθμός) is an unpaired bone in the skull that separates the nasal cavity from the brain.
 It is located at the roof of the nose, between the two orbits.
-The cubical bone is lightweight due to a spongy construction.
+The cubical (cube-shaped) bone is lightweight due to a spongy construction.
 The ethmoid bone is one of the bones that make up the orbit of the eye.

 Structure

 The ethmoid bone is an anterior cranial bone located between the eyes.
 It contributes to the medial wall of the orbit, the nasal cavity, and the nasal septum.
 The ethmoid has three parts: cribriform plate, ethmoidal labyrinth, and perpendicular plate.
 The cribriform plate forms the roof of the nasal cavity and also contributes to formation of the anterior cranial fossa, the ethmoidal labyrinth consists of a large mass on either side of the perpendicular plate, and the perpendicular plate forms the superior two-thirds of the nasal septum.
 Between the orbital plate and the nasal conchae are the ethmoidal sinuses or ethmoidal air cells, which are a variable number of small cavities in the lateral mass of the ethmoid.